-This course is not a philosophical discussion about what leadership is – that will be provided in supplemental readings which are optional.
-Rather the focus is on what you need to know to lead others to greatness.
-It identifies the uncomfortable truths and answers the critical questions every manager must contemplate and every leader must confront.
+This foundation course is for those who want to ascend the leadership ladder or be a better, more perceptive, competent and confident leader in the middle.
+It identifies the uncomfortable truths and answers the critical questions every manager must contemplate and then address on the way up.
 These include: Do I possess the emotional and mental qualities, interpersonal skills, street-smart insights, decision-making savvy and executive presence to lead?
-What credentials and skill sets will get me recognized for my leadership potential and advance my career objectives?
+What specific credentials and skill sets will get me recognized for my potential and advance my career objectives?

-This one-of-a-kind learning experience was designed and is led by someone who has dealt with thousands of business leaders as clients, coachees, and students as well as being the subjects of accountability audits and crisis interventions by governments.
-He’s worked with big egos and strong egos, both the brilliant and the clueless, good-hearted and downright mean and narrow-minded senior executives, genuinely inclusive leaders and control freaks, and those who are quick witted or endlessly dreary.
-He’s met them all.
+This one-of-a-kind learning experience redefines the meaning of leadership today.
+It was designed and is led by someone who has dealt with thousands of business leaders as clients, coachees and students as well as being the subjects of various government accountability audits and crisis interventions.
 So, he knows exactly what makes a poor leader, a good leader and a great leader.
-(A note of perspective and caution: even the best fail in what they’re trying to accomplish but for quite different reasons.)
+The course is not a philosophical discussion about what leadership is – that’s provided in supplemental readings which are optional.
+Rather the focus is on what you need to know to lead others to greatness.

-The Curriculum for 2024 (a partial list of topics – please ask if you’d like the full curriculum)
+The Curriculum for 2025 (a partial list of topics – please ask if you’d like the full curriculum)

 ❏ Realities: The 15 uncomfortable truths about leading others; Defining your identity: What works in what context; The 10 commandments of earning leadership; The dark side of being a leader; Where leaders most often come up short and why.